developwithpurpose/front-end-developer-exercise/app/README.markdown

 Since the site is built using HTML5, I focused on building out a semantic structure that encapsulated how the site should look based on the provided mockups.
 I chose HTML5 because it has become a standard in the industry.

 The site header is contained in a ``<header>`` tag that contains the header image (without text) and an h1 that contains the header text.
 I used this over the image with the text on it as its more semantically correct and focuses on accessibility as well as SEO.
-While you can apply text to an alt tag on the image, this provides screen readers better experience.

 The main content of the site is broken down into two pieces: the navigation area and the main content area.
 The navigation block contains a semantic structure using the nav tag and assigns the role of navigation to it.
 ``<nav role="navigation" class="content--navigation"></nav>``